Nishchay1571999/webdevelopmenthtmlcssjs/README.md

 5. This project talks about including css and using it in javascript

-6. This project talks about es6 destructuring and its uses.
+6. This project talks about es6 destructuring and its uses and it also talks about array functions in js like find, forEach, filter and map.